goauthentik/authentik/website/docs/add-secure-apps/applications/manage_apps.md

 2. Click **Create with Wizard**.
 (Alternatively, use our legacy process and click **Create**.
 The legacy process requires that the application and its authentication provider be configured separately.)

-3. In the **New application** wizard, define the application details, the provider type and configuration, and then click **Submit**.
+3. In the **New application** wizard, define the application details, the provider type, bindings for the application.

+- **Application**: provide a name, an optional group for the type of application, the policy engine mode, and optional UI settings.

+- **Choose a Provider**: Select the provider types for this application.

+- **Configure a Provider**: Provide a name (or accept the auto-provided name), the authorization flow to use for this provider, and any addiitonal required configurations.

-4. To manage the display of the new application on the **My applications** page, you can optionally define the bindings for a specific policy, group, or user.
-Note that if you do not define bindings, then all users have access to the application, For more information, refer to [authorization](#authorization).
+- **Configure Bindings**: To manage the display of the new application on the **My applications** page, you can optionally define [bindings](../flows-stages/bindings/index.md) for a specific policy, group, or user.
+To do so in the Wizard, click **Bind existing policy/group/user** to add a binding.
+You can select an existing policy binding, or create a new binding specifically for a group or user.
+For example, if you select **User** and then choose an existing user from the drop-down menu, you create a new binding between the user and this specific application.
+Note that if you do not define any bindings, then all users have access to the application.
+For more information, refer to [authorization](#authorization).

+4. On the **Review and Submit Application** panel, review the configuration for the new application and its provider, and then click **Submit**.

 ## Authorization